MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow-using-ai-recorder.md

 See the following video that showcases a demo for AI Recorder. > [!VIDEO https://www.youtube.com/embed/xt3uyoe3Le0?si=hWgo3tEKuzhFrSVq]

-Example scenarios you can try include data transfer tasks, such as moving data from Excel to a web form, website navigation, and data extraction.
+You can try various scenarios, such as transferring data from Excel to a web form, navigating websites, and extracting data.

 ### What languages are supported in AI Recorder?

 Currently, AI Recorder supports English.
-Additional languages will be supported in future updates.
+Other languages will be supported in future updates.

 ### What is the difference between the AI Recorder and the Recorder?

 The traditional Recorder captures interactions like mouse clicks and keystrokes, generating a desktop flow that replicates those actions.
-However, it does not capture logic such as conditions or loops.
+However, it doesn't capture logic such as conditions or loops.

 The AI Recorder, on the other hand, allows you to explain the process verbally while showing it.
 The AI model then interprets your actions and narration to suggest an automation that includes conditions, loops, and necessary interactions.

 ### The flow suggested by AI Recorder has missing actions, UI selectors?

 AI Recorder is currently in preview, and we’re continually improving its accuracy.
-As an AI-powered tool, it’s designed to improve over time.
+As an AI-powered tool, AI Recorder is designed to improve over time.
 If you encounter issues, we’d appreciate your feedback to help improve AI Recorder for your specific use case.
-Please reach out to us at powerautomate-ai@microsoft.com and we’ll be happy to chat!
+Reach out to us at <powerautomate-ai@microsoft.com> and we're happy to chat!

 ### How does the system manage recordings, and what measures are taken to ensure privacy and security?